romanwixinger/profiles-rest-api/documentation/SubtopicPOST.md

         "topic": 1
    }
     ```
-    All the fields are required but 'html' can have an empty string as value.
+    The fields 'name' and 'topic' are required, they can contain up to 255 characters.
+The field 'html' is not required
+    but must no be left empty.
+This field can contain up to 8192 characters.

 * **Success Response:**